timothyde/next-antd-apollo-styledcomponents/README.md

-# Boilerplate for Testing with next
+# Boilerplate for using ant.design with Apollo, Styled Components and Next.js

 ### Prerequisites